 After you set a location and filename, choose the proper format for your photo.

-If you want to export your photo to a jpeg, save it in a ‘Jpeg’ format.
+If you want to export your photo to a jpeg, save it in ‘JPEG’ format.

 Lastly, click save!

-There are a ton of different ways you can rotate an image in Photoshop.
-Luckily all of the options are in one place, so they’re easy to navigate.
-Whether you’re looking for a preset option or to set your own, you can find the perfect rotation settings for you.
+There are several ways you can rotate an image in Photoshop.
+Luckily, all of the options are easy to navigate.
+Whether you’re looking for a preset option or to set your own, you can find the rotation settings you need.

 Know someone who would find this tutorial helpful?
 Be sure to share it with them and help support this blog.
 I really appreciate it!